Learn sign language with more than 2000 GIFs from Giphy

-Turns out the moving images that GIFs are can educational, especially if you want to learn a sign language.
+Turns out GIFs are can educational, especially if you want to learn a sign language.

 As reported by Mashable, Giphy, an online search engine and library for animated pictures, released Thursday more than 2000 GIFs that represent words and phrases of American Sign Language.
 Each GIF was a short looping video of sign language educator Robert Demayo signing a word or phrase repeatedly.
 Some of them are just simple gestures, other can be series of intricate motions.